HARRISONBURG HOMEOWNER

 In order to get the most out of the sale of your current home, it may be necessary to make some upgrades.
 Typically, the best places to invest money are in paint jobs, the exterior of the house, and upgrades to the kitchen and bathrooms.
 Home improvements aren’t a must-have, but having the cash on hand to update your home and maximize its value is a good sign you’re ready to sell.

-6. You're emotinally ready to sell
+6. You're emotionally ready to sell

-While you may be financially in good shape to sell your home, it’s also important to assess whether or not you are emotionally ready.
+While you may be in good financial shape to sell your home, it’s also important to assess whether or not you are emotionally ready.
 Can you handle the criticism of your home that potential buyers may make without taking it personally?
 Are you ready to let go of the memories that you created in your home?
 Are you prepared to put in the work to get your home ready for the market and keep it ready to show for weeks or months?
 These are some of the questions you will need to answer in order to determine if you’re emotionally ready to sell.

 7. Your current home no longer fits your needs